Direct Mail KPIs: The Key Metrics To Analyze Direct Mail Results

 Conversion rate 80% (80/100) 35% (70/200) 50% (150/300)

 You can see that while the most appealing offer got more responses, the conversion rate was only half that of the other offer.
-This demonstrates that sometimes sweetening your offer too much may actually negatively impact results.
+This demonstrates that sometimes sweetening your offer too much may actually negatively impact results, something you can tweak in future campaigns.
 It also reveals that reviewing response rates alone doesn’t give you the full picture of how to analyze your direct mail results.

 Cost per response and cost per conversion

-Ultimately, allocating your budget most effectively depends on your revenues (and profit, of course) – and what it actually cost you to deliver those direct mail results.
+Ultimately, allocating your budget most effectively depends on your revenues (and profit, of course) – and what it actually costs you to deliver those direct mail results.

 Let’s assume that in this example, the mailing costs totaled 80 cents per piece – or $8,000 for a 10,000-piece mailing.
 To calculate cost per response, divide that cost by the number of responses.
 Overall for this example, the cost per response was almost $27 each: